The Gateway-Client function combines programming and also the user interface of the individual Miniservers.

 Linking several Miniservers makes it possible to automate even large buildings.

-At the same time, fail-safety can be increased because if one Miniserver fails, the remaining Miniservers continue to perform its service.
+At the same time, system reliability is increased because if one Miniserver fails, the remaining Miniservers continue to operate.

 Examples: